pydantic/pydantic/docs/usage/errors.md

 ```

-## JSON Schema already used {#json-schema-already-used}
+## JSON schema already used {#json-schema-already-used}

 This error is raised when the JSON schema generator has already been used to generate a JSON schema.
-You must create a new instance to generate a new JSON schema.'
+You must create a new instance to generate a new JSON schema.

 ## BaseModel instantiated {#base-model-instantiated}